drewcargle/ResumeFinal/README.md

 ### User Journey To Landing Page

-The user will browse to https://www.resumematched.com.
-The landing page will be returned and the user will be asked to submit some information.
-After the data has been input, the user will hit submit and see a thank you message.
+1. The user will browse to https://www.resumematched.com.
+2. The landing page will be returned and the user will be asked to submit their information.
+3. After the data has been input, the user will hit submit and see a thank you message.

 ### Technical Journey of Landing Page